St Mary's Cathedral, Edinburgh (Episcopal): Rood cross

 The Lorimer rood cross was designed as part of the National War Memorial, and completed by Sir Robert Lorimer in 1922.
 It is positioned high aloft the nave altar, unmissable as eyes lift to view the high altar, or the east lancet windows beyond.
 It is a striking figure of Christ crucified on a background of Flanders poppies and decorated with golden winged angels.

 Walter Scott's pew

-Sir Walter Scott’s pew moved to the cathedral in 2006.
+Sir Walter Scott's pew was moved to the cathedral in 2006.
 Its first location was in St George's Church on York Place and was then moved in 1932 to St Paul's Church across the road when the two congregations amalgamated, and the latter building became St Paul's and St George's.

-Raised a Presbyterian in the Church of Scotland where he was ordained as an elder, in adult life he also adhered to the doctrine of the Scottish Episcopal Church.
+Raised a Presbyterian in the Church of Scotland where he was ordained as an elder, in adult life Scott also adhered to the doctrine of the Scottish Episcopal Church.